Wa101001/Indexation-Web/TP2_min_index/README.md

 ## Overview

-This project ,titled "Constructing a Minimal Index", is an academic endeavor assigned by Lara Perinetti for the Web Indexing course at ENSAI.
+This project titled "Constructing a Minimal Index" is an academic practical assigned by [Lara Perinetti](https://github.com/PeriLara) for the Web Indexing course at ENSAI.
 The primary goal of this project is to develop a minimal index for a set of web-crawled data.
-The project includes Python scripts for reading JSON data, preprocessing text, tokenizing and stemming (French language because most of the sites in the crawler_web.json are in french )and constructing both inverse and positional indices.
+The project includes Python scripts for reading JSON data, preprocessing text, tokenizing and stemming (French language because most of the sites in the crawled are in french ) and constructing both inverse and positional indices.

 ## Installation